 *** < Unchanged parts are omitted> ***

 For the remaining of this clause, if a UE is provided Kcell,offset by Koffset in ServingCellConfigCommon or KUE,offset by a MAC CE command, reference to a slot n+k for a PUCCH transmission or PUSCH transmission corresponds to a slot n+k+2μ∙Koffset for the PUSCH or the PUCCH transmission, where μ is the SCS configuration for the PUCCH transmission or PUSCH transmission.
 If Koffset or if the MAC CE command is not provided, Kcell,offset=0 or KUE,offset=0, respectively.
 If the PUCCH transmission or the PUSCH transmission is scheduled by a DCI format with CRC scrambled by TC-RNTI, KUE,offset=0.
-If the UE is provided a KUE,offset value by a MAC CE command, the UE applies the MAC command in the first slot that is after slot k+3Nslotsubframe,μ+2μ∙kmac where k is the slot where the UE would transmit a PUCCH with HARQ-ACK information for the PDSCH providing the MAC CE command, μ is the SCS configuration for the PUCCH transmission that is determined in the slot when the MAC CE command is applied, and kmac is a number of slots for SCS configuration μ=0 provided by K-Mac or kmac=0 if K-Mac is not provided.
+If the UE is provided a KUE,offset value by a MAC CE command, the UE applies the MAC command in the first slot that is after slot k+3Nslotsubframe,μ where k is the slot where the UE would transmit a PUCCH with HARQ-ACK information for the PDSCH providing the MAC CE command, μ is the SCS configuration for the PUCCH transmission that is determined in the slot when the MAC CE command is applied.

 Considering the comments made regarding the agreement made in RAN1#105-e (quoted in OPPO’s comment) and the comments that the UE would not apply Koffset to update MAC-CE, would the revised TP #3A be acceptable?

 The moderator requests companies to indicate whether after reviewing the supporting companies comments this revised TP would be agreeable.